grumpyjames/birding-almanac/sites/Barnes_WWT.md

 In Spring/Summer, it offers the best view of the two grassy edges (and fencing) of the grazing marsh.
-Pipits (meadow, water, some occasional claims of more exciting varieties), wagtails (pied, grey and yellow) and chats (stone and whin) should be carefully looked for.
+Pipits (meadow, water, some occasional claims of more exciting varieties), wagtails (pied, grey and yellow), chats (stone and whin) and Wheatear should be carefully looked for.

 Head back to the centre when you're finished; strongly consider whether you need coffee, a snack, or a use of the facilities; I